Exifers/Libtree/src/ast/README.txt

   /Exp/             ()
     /Var/           ()
       CastVar       (Var var, Ty ty)
-*     FieldVar      // with pointer to the next one on lvalue SimpleVar     (symbol name)
+-     FieldVar      // with pointer to the previous one on lvalue SimpleVar     (symbol name)
       SubscriptVar  (Var var, Exp index)